 - A large pause/stop button.
 In the case of emergency, you may want to pause or suddenly stop your training.
 An extra large pause or stop button can help you to push the button more quickly.

-How to use a treadmill correctly & safely (7 easy steps)
+How to use the machine correctly & safely?
+(7 easy steps)

 For your own safety, here's more in-depth information on how to use the treadmill correctly :

-In this video, a personal trainer explains what the best way is to use a treadmill.
-She explains step by step what you need to do to start with your training.
+In this video, a personal trainer explains what you need to do to start with your workout.

 The video is good and useful, but there are some extra steps that we think are important as well.
-So here are the steps that you should take to start using your treadmill:
+So here are the steps that you should take:

 - Before you start your first exercise, you have to determine what your goals are.
 They could be; preparing for a marathon, lose a certain amount of weight or train for your very first 5k run.
 It’s important to write your goals down.
 Writing your goals down will help you stay motivated.

 - Determine your fitness level.
 You may be new to fitness, or you might be an experienced athlete.
 It doesn't matter at which level you currently are.
-All you’ll need it for is to choose the correct speed.
+All you’ll need it for is to choose the correct speed and time!

-- Before turn on the treadmill, it’s important to stretch.
+- Before you start, it’s important to stretch.
 Some basic stretches are usually enough to loosen your muscles.
 A good example of basic stretches is lifting your knees while walking.
 Also, loosen up your arms by swinging your left and right arm.
 10 of these at a slow speed are usually enough to loosen up your joints and muscles.

 - Attach the safety clip to your shirt.
 The safety clip usually has a red color.
-The safety clip will make sure that the treadmill stops when you fall off.
+The safety clip will make sure that the belt stops when you fall off.

-- In contradiction to popular belief, it’s safer to start with your feet on the sides instead of on the treadmill.
+- In contradiction to popular belief, it’s safer to start with your feet on the sides instead of on the belt.
 Once your feet are on the sides, you can press the ‘start’ button.
-When the treadmill starts to move it’s time to place your feet on the treadmill one foot at a time.
+When the belt starts to move it’s time to place your feet on the belt one foot at a time.